karakun/karakun.github.io/_posts/2026-03-26-elasticsearch-migration.md

 }
 ```

-For development environments, we explicitly disabled security in `docker-compose.yml`:
+For local development and temporary flexibility, we disabled the security option in `docker-compose.yml`:

 ```yaml
 elasticsearch: